Ariel Pink: Relationships and family

 During his early 20s, Rosenberg was married to a woman named Alisa.
 They divorced around 2004.
 From 2006 to 2012, he was in a relationship with the artist Geneva Jacuzzi.
 Pink was also involved in a relationship with singer-songwriter Soko.

 As of 2012, his father Mario Rosenberg was a multi-millionaire, a wealth that Ariel stood to inherit.
 In 2014, Mario was one of 19 people convicted in a $154 million insurance-fraud scheme, described by authorities as "the largest medical-fraud prosecution" in US history.
 He pleaded no contest to the charge.
 According to his attorney, the plea was made due to his lack of funds to continue battling the case.

-He was sued by his then-girlfriend and bandmate, Coe, for onstage sexual harassment.
+He was sued by his then-girlfriend and bandmate, Charlotte Ercoli Coe, for onstage sexual harassment.

 In response, in 2020 Pink filed civil harassment restraining orders against Coe.
 The suit was later dismissed, although the court did not rule on the merit of the allegations.
 A week after the courts rejected the suit, Pink stated that he was unable to afford legal representation, while his lawyer informed Pitchfork that they would soon file an appeal.